Finding Books & Materials

 In addition to article databases, the library also subscribes to a number of full-text subject databases and electronic reference books that are useful for research in specific subject areas.
 These include: Access U.N., Biology Journals, Country Watch, CQ Weekly, Health Resource, History Resource Center, Grove Dictionary of Art, Grove Dictionary of Music, Routledge Encyclopedia of Philosophy, and Routledge Religion Resource, and more.

 Finding Web Resources

 Under Internet Resources, you will find links to Web sites organized by subject area.
 These sites have been selected by librarians and other faculty members to assist you in finding useful resources on the Web.
-If you do not see a site listed under the subject you are looking for, try searching ipl2.
-This site is searchable by subject and contain annotated links to reviewed Web sites.

 Your instructor may require you to evaluate any Web sites that you include in your research for authority and accuracy.
 If you are not sure of the criteria used to distinguish one Web site from another, read the information under Evaluating Web Sites.
 Also, if you are in the habit of always searching the Internet the same way, be sure to read the Web Search Tools page to strengthen your understanding of other search options.